DVD player: Technical details

 DVD players cannot play Blu-ray discs due to using different wavelength lasers (Blu-ray discs use a blue-violet laser, hence their name, rather than a red laser).
 However, Blu-ray players are typically backwards compatible, meaning they will play DVDs.
 Some are compatible with CD and other disc formats.
 The short-lived HD DVD format is also incompatible with DVD for the same reason, however, HD DVD players do play standard DVDs and CDs.

 DVD players are largely controlled through a remote control.
 Built-in controls on the main unit's panel such as a four-directional buttons vary depending on model.
 Some models may lack advanced built-in controls, making operation more dependent on the remote control.

 CD/DVD/AVI/MP4 playback

 Additionally, most DVD players allow users to play audio CDs (CD-DA, MP3, etc.) and Video CDs (VCD).
 A few include a home cinema decoder (i.e. Dolby Digital, Digital Theater Systems (DTS)).
 Some newer devices also play videos in the MPEG-4 ASP video compression format (such as DivX) popular in the Internet.

+Progressive scan DVD player

+A progressive scan DVD player is a DVD player that can produce video in a progressive scan format such as 480p (NTSC) or 576p (PAL).
+Players which can output resolutions higher than 480p or 576p are often called upconverting DVD players.

+Before HDTVs became common, players were sold which could produce 480p or 576p.
+TVs with this feature were often in the upper price range of a manufacturer's line.
+To utilize this feature, a TV or other display with a progressive scan input was needed.
+HDTVs usually have a progressive scan input; progressive scan inputs are less common on standard definition TVs (often called SDTVs.)

+Some players have a feature called "3:2 pulldown detection" or "inverse telecine" which attempts to better handle the artifacts which result from differing film and video rates in conjunction with interlaced scanning of the film.
+However most line doublers used in these players are not able to achieve the anticipated inverse telecine functionality.
+(See Line doubler for details.)

+Progressive scan output cannot use connections intended for interlaced video, such as composite video (single RCA terminated cable) and S-Video (Mini-DIN terminated cable).
+The following connection methods are common for using progressive scan: